IBM/universal-connectors/docs/readme.md

 ## Enabling load balancing and fail-over
-Using the given out-of-the-box mechanisms in both Guardium Data Protection and Guardium Insights might implicate distribution of the whole set of ingested events to each of the Guardium instances (i.e., Guardium collectors and universal connector pods respectively) in the set.
-This could cause duplications and redundant event processing.
-To properly avoid this fallback default behavior, configure these mechanisms as part of the input scope of the installed connector's configuration file.
-This is configurable via both pull[^5.1] and push[^5.2] methods.
-Note that the push method on Guardium Data Protection requires configuring the full set of collectors as part of the said input scope.
-For detailed information regarding each plug-in, check the [Available Plug-ins](/docs/available_plugins.md) page.
+To prevent this default behavior and ensure efficient operation, it is recommended to configure these mechanisms as part of the input scope in the configuration file of the installed connector.
+You can achieve this configuration through both pull[^5.1] and push[^5.2] methods.
+It's important to note that when using the push method in Guardium Data Protection, configuring the entire set of collectors as part of the input scope is necessary.
+For more detailed information about each plug-in, please refer to the [Available Plug-ins](/docs/available_plugins.md) page.

 </details>